Used and loved by millions

 Linguistic Context

-The phrase "intense anger" functions primarily as a noun phrase, where "intense" modifies the noun "anger".
-It describes the degree or strength of the emotion.
-Ludwig AI confirms the phrase is grammatically correct and commonly used.
+The phrase "intense anger" functions as a noun phrase, where 'intense' modifies the noun 'anger'.
+According to Ludwig AI, the phrase is grammatically correct and commonly used.
+The examples from Ludwig demonstrate its use across various contexts to describe a strong emotional state.

 Expression frequency: Very common